 - Prepare the remaining salad ingredients as needed: grate the carrots, dice the tomatoes, chop the parsley and green onions and drain the beans.

-- Combine: Once the rice has been cooked and slightly cooled, add it to a large salad bowl along with the beans, onions, parsley, tomato, carrot, feta and seeds.
+- Combine: Once the rice has been cooked and slightly cooled, add it to a large salad bowl along with the beans, onions, parsley, tomato, carrot and seeds.
 Toss to combine.

 - Add dressing: Pour the vinaigrette over the the salad and toss again until everything is well coated in dressing.
 Taste the salad and season as you see fit and enjoy.